 CV review, how to design a successful mentoring team for a career development award (NIH K award, Foundation/AHA award, or equivalent alternative), preparing an abstract for a research conference, manuscript preparation, grant preparation/developing an aims page.
 (Note that course content is subject to change based on participants’ evolving needs)

-- Early-stage faculty and accomplished post-doctoral fellows (with 2 or more years of research training), especially those in the initial stages of forming a career development plan for an eventual K award application (or equivalent).
+- Senior post-doctoral fellows, post-doctoral associates and early career faculty (with 2 or more years of research training), especially those in the initial stages of forming a career development plan for an eventual K award application (or equivalent).

 - Able to attend every session; agree to participate actively and to complete writing assignments between classes